rzel/S-measure/README.md

 Matlab Example:

-    You can just run the demo.m to get the evaluate result.
+    You can just run the demo.m to see the usage of the code.

 ## Citations